icinganalysis/icinganalysis.github.io/content/basics/introducing the basics.md

 they assume that you are interested in further learning about aircraft icing.
 They are not aimed at the general-public.

-"Intermediate" topics, which require mathematics and computer skills.
+"Intermediate" topics require mathematics and computer skills.
 These are in-work, but not yet available:

 - Using handbook design and analysis methods